-We expect research and development expense to increase in 2018 to support our ongoing research and development efforts for our product candidates, including HTX-011 manufacturing costs, costs for post-marketing requirements for SUSTOL, and costs associated with preclinical development efforts.
+We expect research and development expense to increase in 2019 to support our ongoing research and development efforts for our product candidates, including HTX-011 and HTX-034 clinical and manufacturing costs and costs for post-marketing requirements for SUSTOL and CINVANTI.
 The lengthy process of completing our clinical trials and seeking regulatory approval for our product candidates requires the expenditure of substantial resources.